jwhandley/transit-isochrones/README.md

 ## Todo

 This project is still a work in progress.
 The main improvements I have in the pipeline are:
-- Improving the speed and accuracy of the isochrone geometry creation
 - Making the graph stucture more memory efficient
 - Adding more modes of transport (i.e., walking and driving)
 - Add geocoding functionality so users can supply location names instead of coordinates